MatthiasGr/idscp2-jvm-wiki/IDSCP2-Core.md

 }

 ```
-This is then called twice to calculate both, the local RatVerifier and the local RatProver mechanism:
+This is then called twice to calculate both, the local RaVerifier and the local RaProver mechanism:
 ```kotlin
 private val localVerifierSuites: Array<String>
 private val localProverSuites: Array<String>